Indira Freitas Johnson

 COMMUNITY BLESSINGS.
 Chicagoland area, Illinois.
 Ongoing, 2010.
 Rooted in the South Asian folk art tradition where a woman inaugurates the day by painting a rangoli (colored drawing) on the threshold of her home.

 CHICAGO TREE PROJECT.
 Sponsored by Chicago Sculpture International and The Chicago Park District.
 Summer 2014.

 FREENOTFREE.
 Providence, Rhode Island.
 Spring 2001.
 Exhibited at the Rhode Island School of Design Museum, it celebrates and honors everyday actions of love and kindness freely taken, freely given.

 VOICES OF SHAKTI.
 Chicago, Illinois.
 2001.
 This exhibit highlighted the issue of domestic violence by testing boundaries of old belief systems, especially ones legitimizing violence against women.

 GROWING PEACE.
 Oregon, Illinois.
 June 2011.
 This monumental five acre field sculpture was meant to imprint the earth, inviting observers to become participants in our shared goal for peace.

 This collaborative, interactive project organized around the concept of what do we want, what do we need, and how much is enough?

+OUR OWN VISION.
+Bombay, India.
+1993.
 A collaborative health project working with a group of children who had been touched by leprosy in one form or another.